kairosity/mp4-lionize/README.md

 The informational aspects of the website deliver value insofar as they succinctly communicate information about the services/products on offer, allowing potential clients to make informed purchasing decisions.

 The user portal access gained after registration delivers a more personalized, efficient user experience that is in sync with the fast pace of technological innovation.

+The application is a fully functional B2B shop, its primary purpose and value lies in its ability to solve user problems by selling them solutions in the form of digital products.

 #### back to [contents](#table-of-contents)
 <br>